moliver28/resume/_data-science/511_music.md

 ## Summary

 We first etablished baseline models for the classification task such as random classification, Gaussian Mixture Models and Support Vector Machines.
 We then implemented CNNs and CRNNs to do the same task.
-We found that both CNNs and CRNNs surpass the accuracy of baseline models, with CRNNs performing better than CNNS.
+We found that both CNNs and CRNNs surpass the accuracy of baseline models, with CRNNs performing better than CNNs.